linorobot/linorobot2_hardware/README.md

     #define PWM_MIN -PWM_MAX
     #endif

-Constants Meaning:
+Constants' Meaning:
-- **MOTORX_ENCODER_A** - First read pin of the motor encoder.
-This pin is usually labelled as A pin.
+- **MOTORX_ENCODER_A** - Microcontroller pin that is connected to the first read pin of the motor encoder.
+This pin is usually labelled as A pin on the motor encoder board.

-- **MOTORX_ENCODER_B** - Second read pin of the motor encoder.
-This pin is usually labelled as B pin.
+- **MOTORX_ENCODER_B** - Microcontroller pin that is connected to the second read pin of the motor encoder.
+This pin is usually labelled as B pin on the motor encoder board.

 - **MOTORX_ENCODER_INV** - Flag used to change the sign of the encoder value.
 More on that later.

-- **MOTORX_PWM** - Pin used to control the speed of the motor.
-This pin is usually labelled as EN or ENABLE pin.
+- **MOTORX_PWM** - Microcontroller pin that is connected to the PWM pin of the motor driver.
+This pin is usually labelled as EN or ENABLE pin on the motor driver board.

-- **MOTORX_IN_A** - Pin used to control the direction of the motor.This pin is usually labelled as DIRA or DIR1 pin.
+- **MOTORX_IN_A** - Microcontroller pin that is connected to one of the motor driver's direction pin.
+This pin is usually labelled as DIRA or DIR1 pin on the motor driver board.

-- **MOTORX_IN_B** - Pin used to control the direction of the motor.
-This pin is usually labelled as DIRB or DIR2 pin.
+- **MOTORX_IN_B** - Microcontroller pin that is connected to one of the motor driver's direction pin.
+This pin is usually labelled as DIRB or DIR2 pin on the motor driver board.

 - **MOTORX_INV** - Flag used to invert the direction of the motor.
 More on that later.

 ## 5. Motor and Encoder Checks
+Before proceeding, **ensure that your robot is elevated and the wheels aren't touching the ground**.

 ### 5.1 Motor Check
-Before proceeding, **ensure that your robot is elavated and the wheels aren't touching the ground**.

 Go to calibration folder and upload the firmware.
 The robot will start spinning once the firmware has been uploaded, so **ensure that nothing is obstructing the wheels**.

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>

 Available Teensy boards:
 - teensy31